systemslab/popper-paper/paper/paper.md

 and to have a common language that can be used while collaborating to fix all these type of reproducibility issues.

-## Controlled Experiments become Practical

-Almost all publications about systems experiments underreport the context of an experiment, making it very difficult for someone trying to reproduce the experiment to control for differences between the context of the reported experiment and the reproduced one.
-Due to traditional intractability of controlling for all aspects of the setup of an experiment systems researchers typically strive for making results "understandable" by applying sound statistical analysis to the experimental design and analysis of results [@hoefler_scientific_2015].
-The Popper Convention makes controlled experiments practical by managing all aspects of the setup of an experiment and leveraging shared infrastructure.
-By providing performance profiles alongside experimental results, this allows to preserve the performance characteristics of the underlying hardware that an experiment executed on and facilitates the interpretation of results in the future.

 ## DevOps Skills Are Highly Valued by Industry